antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_final/README.md

 ## During development
-We will need to restart the server several times during the course of this exercise to start with a fresh environment after each change.
+We will need to restart the server several times during the course of this exercise, to start with a fresh environment after each change.
-As we are making changes in your workflows the code will become incompatible with the existing running workflows, and we will run into non-deterministic errors (in this case because SDK is not able to recover the workflow state because the code is different).
+As we are making changes in your code, the code will become incompatible with the existing running workflows, and we will run into non-deterministic errors (in this case because SDK is not able to recover the workflow state because the code is different).
-There are several techniques to make the code backward compatible, for now don't worry too much but if you want to learn more about `Non Deterministic Errors` and versioning you can refer to this documentation later:
+There are several techniques to make the code backward compatible, for now don't worry about this, but if you want to learn more about `Non Deterministic Errors` and versioning you can refer to this documentation later:
 - [Deterministic constraints](https://docs.temporal.io/workflows#deterministic-constraints)
 - [Intrinsic non-deterministic logic](https://docs.temporal.io/dev-guide/java/durable-execution#intrinsic-non-deterministic-logic)